adrozman/adrozman/_posts/2026-02-10-fft-fundamentals.md

 ---
 layout: post
-title: "FFT Signal Analysis Fundamentals using Python"
+title: "FFT Signal Analysis using Python"
 date: 2026-02-10
 description: "The basics of digital signal processing using the Fast Fourier Transform in Python.
 Learn how to use the numpy FFT module and mitigate spectral leakage using windowing."
 author: Adam Rozman